pyaiot/pyaiot/README.md

 ![Pyaiot services](./misc/images/pyaiot_services.png)

 3 examples of gateways are provided by pyaiot:
-* A CoAP gateway that manages a list of alive sensor nodes by running it's own CoAP server
+* A CoAP gateway that manages a list of alive sensor nodes by running its own CoAP server
 * A MQTT gateway that manages a list of alive sensor nodes by subscribing and publishing messages to a MQTT broker.